The Future of Dentistry is Now

 Benefits of Laser Dentistry in Anchorage

 Lasers are often used instead of traditional dental drills by experienced and trained dentists.
-Dr. Johnson and Dr. Kendall are thoroughly trained in the handling of dental lasers and have incorporated the latest and the best in laser technology at Excellence in Dentistry in Anchorage, Alaska.
+Dr. Kendall and Dr. Johnson are thoroughly trained in the handling of dental lasers and have incorporated the latest and the best in laser technology at Excellence in Dentistry in Anchorage, Alaska.
 The benefits of laser dentistry are:

 - Comfort.
 Lasers produce no heat or vibration, reducing the need for anesthesia